Click below for Tigers trailer:

 Formula companies continue to routinely break UN marketing rules – except where they are regulated and held to account.

-The full Breaking the Rules 2014 report profiles 23 formula and feeding bottle and teat companies.
+Previous reports, including Breaking the Rules 2014 report are also available, profiling 23 formula and feeding bottle and teat companies.

 Irresponsible marketing undermines breastfeeding.
 Breastfeeding saves lives – and could save more.
 A breastfed child is less likely to suffer from gastroenteritis, respiratory and ear infections, diabetes, allergies and other illnesses.
 In areas with unsafe water a bottle-fed child is up to 25 times more likely to die as a result of diarrhoea.